barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 ### What is a power channel?

-Power channels measure the current flow through a circuit and combine that with the reference voltage to measure power, expressed in watts, and to accumulate energy used, expressed in watt-hours.
+Power channels measure the current flow through a circuit and combine that with the reference voltage to determine power, expressed in watts, and to accumulate energy used, expressed in watt-hours.
 Current through a circuit is measured indirectly by installing a passive sensor, called a _current transformer_ (CT), around one of the conductors in the circuit.
 CTs come in a various capacities, physical connection type, and electrical output.
 To learn more about CTs, visit this excellent reference at [OpenEnergyMonitor.org](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/introduction).

 The good news is that IoTaWatt supports a wide variety of readily available CTs, and many can be configured simply by clicking on the model.
 Standard IoTaWatt devices have burden resistors installed on the input channels, and the value of those resistors will have been pre-configured or you will have specified them in the Configure Device section.
 For purposes of this tutorial, we will assume that your device has 24ohm burden resistors.